merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 Note that the command used a total of 22 SCGs - more specifically the ribosomal proteins which are part of the SCG collections - and we now have an estimated species name: *Trichodesmium erythraeum*.

 In the output, you can also see `supporting_scgs` with the number `21`.
-It corresponds to the number of ribosomal proteins which all agreed with the reported taxonomy.
-It also means that ONE ribosomal protein has a different taxonomical annotation.
+It corresponds to the number of ribosomal proteins which all agreed with the reported consensus taxonomy.
+It also means that ONE ribosomal protein has a different taxonomic match.

 If you are curious, we can run the same command with the flag `--debug`: